Fredonia Hill Baptist Academy

 Attendance: Classes begin at 8:00 A.M. for all students.
 Student who are late will be marked tardy.

 Students should not arrive on campus before 7:30 A.M.
 The school will not assume responsibility for any student arriving before 7:30 A.M. since no staff member will be available to monitor students until 7:30 A.M.

 Children still waiting fifteen minutes after class dismissal will be sent to the EDGE (afterschool program).
 A late fee will be charged.
 Students are expected to attend each designated school day.
 Excuses are accepted for illness or a family emergency.
 Students are expected to assume full responsibility for all class work missed.

 Absences and Release During School Hours: Parents are required to contact the office when children are absent or need to be dismissed during school hours for doctors’ appointments, or for any other reason.
 Parents must meet students in the school office.
 If someone other than the parent picks up students for an appointment or after school, the school office and the classroom teacher must receive notification from the parent in writing or by phone.
 If the teacher does not know the person picking up a student, the person must show some type of identification and the teacher or an office staff member must call the parent before allowing the student to leave with a person who is a stranger to the faculty and staff of the school.

 Fredonia Hill Baptist Academy follows the decisions made by the Nacogdoches Independent School District.
-For information regarding inclement weather school closures, parents or guardians are encouraged to listen to news media announcements.
+For information regarding inclement weather school closures or delayed starts, parents/guardians are encouraged to listen to news media announcements.
 Do not assume schools are closed or dismissed early unless a specific notification is made to that effect.
 In case of early dismissal because of hazardous weather or school closure or delayed start, FHBA will notify parents by email or Facebook or by a text.
 Please watch local news and follow NISD guidelines.